swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 # Introduction to The Shell

-**Material by Paul Wilson, Milad Fatenejad, Sasha Wood, and Radhika Khetani**
+**Material by Paul Wilson, Lauren Michael, Milad Fatenejad, Sasha Wood, and Radhika Khetani**

 # What is the shell how do I access the shell?